About

 So I started testing different ways of making it, until I finally understood what made it work.
 If your choux pastry recipe doesn’t always work, then THIS foolproof perfect choux pastry guide is for you.

-A half eaten choux au craqueline with salted caramel cream filling on a white plate.
+Half eaten choux au craquelin with salted caramel pastry cream filling on a white plate.

 Choux au craquelin made with choux pastry dough